terraframe/geo-registry/pages/mydoc/mydoc_dev_setup.md

 ---
-title: Developing on the GeoRegistry
+title: Setting up a Development Environment
 permalink: mydoc_dev_setup.html
-keywords: the GeoRegistry on linux
+keywords: development environment
 summary: "This page describes how to set up a development environment using Eclipse for contributing to the GeoRegistry."
 sidebar: mydoc_sidebar
 folder: mydoc